 If you’re writing awesome content, it stands to reason that you’d like search engines to understand it easily: enter schema, a language literally built to make your content easier to understand.

-Additionally, around March 2016, structured data was added to Google’s ranking factors algorithm, so having it on your pages could help get your long tail blog posts to rank better, aiding your content marketing strategy and overall digital marketing goals.
+Additionally, around March 2016, structured data was added to Google’s ranking factors algorithm.
+So having it on your pages could help you get your long-tail blog posts to rank better, therefore aiding your content marketing strategy and overall digital marketing goals.

-Additionally, if you read our blog, or any other digital marketing news, you know that Accelerated Mobile Pages (AMP) are a huge topic for 2016/2017.
+Furthermore, if you read our blog or any other digital marketing news, you know that Accelerated Mobile Pages (AMP) have been a huge topic for blogs and publishing sites.
 These rely heavily on structured data for their advanced features.
-Getting to grips with more simple types, like BlogPosting schema, is a sure fire way to help prepare you for this.
+Getting to grips with more simple types, like BlogPosting schema, is a sure-fire way to help prepare you for this.

-Finally, if you need more convincing, having structured data on your website’s news, blog posts or articles can enhance your website’s appearance in the search engines as it may allow you to appear in the top stories carousel (however, bear in mind that this is not guaranteed by Google as they seem to be prioritising AMP pages above anything else at the minute).
+Finally, if you need more convincing, having structured data on your website’s news, blog posts or articles can enhance your website’s appearance in the search engines.
+It may allow you to appear in the top stories carousel (however, bear in mind that this is not guaranteed by Google as they seem to be prioritising AMP pages above anything else at the minute).

 There are multiple types of article schema that can be added: NewsArticle or BlogPosting being the most common.
 For most businesses (unless you report news), I’d recommend using BlogPosting schema as it’s more specific to what the article is.
 The more specific you get with schema, the easier it is for search engines to fully understand your site.
 So for the purpose of clarity, I’m going to use BlogPosting schema as an example.

 How to Add BlogPosting Schema